tiangolo/full-stack-fastapi-couchbase/README.md

 ## How to use it

-Go to the directoy where you want to create your project and run:
+Go to the directory where you want to create your project and run:

 ```bash
 pip install cookiecutter